 Benefits of modernization

-Today, more flexible, rules-based life insurance Policy Administration Systems (PAS) make it easier to implement the changes necessary to develop new products and allow for faster and easier access to data.
+Today, more flexible, rules-based insurance Policy Administration Systems (PAS) make it easier to implement the changes necessary to develop new products and allow for faster and easier access to data.
 But an insurer can’t stop there, they also need a strategy to consolidate their core systems and reduce the complexity of their aging insurance policy admin systems.
 Simpler is better.

 Business rules make the platform more customizable, and changes can easily be made by the insurer—giving them ownership of the transformation.